tanyonghe/WITS-Robot/docs/Project.md

-# WiFi Interactive Tracking Sidekick Robot - Project Description
+# WITS Robot - Project Description

 ### The WITS Robot is an interactive robot companion that empowers children to go on superhero adventures.